 Elettren was founded by Armando Ravasini in Milan Italy in 1946.
-Armando Ravasini was an engineer on the staff
+Armando Ravasini had been an engineer working for

 Fulgurex, a Swiss premium model train manufacturer was started in 1947 to handle distribution of Elettren designed trains.

 Elettren trains are known for their precision and fidelity to their prototypes.
 The first Elettren powered models produced

 were the FS 691 Pacific class steam locomotive and the E428 Italian style Ansaldo 2-B-B-2 heavy electric.
 It was the

 original model of the Italian class E428 that caught the eye of Count Antonio Giansanti Coluzzi, when it was on display at

 the Noë shop in Milan.
 Giansanti Coluzzi arranged to meet Mr. Ravasini and agreed to have 50 of the models constructed.

 The result was Fulgurex.
 Elettren also produced a line of tinplate passenger coaches

 Count Antonio Giansanti Coluzzi (1915-2006), was also of Italian descent, and was the founder and